1. Solid vs. Engineered Hardwood

 - • Must be nailed to a subfloor. * This eliminates our ability to put it over concrete.

-- • You should plan on paying between five and twelve dollars a square foot for professional installation, especially of unfinished hardwood flooring.
+- • You could pay between five and twelve dollars a square foot for professional installation, especially of unfinished hardwood flooring.

 A Solid Hardwood Floor plank is just a board milled from a single piece of timber.
 100% of the board comes not only from the same species or tree, but from the same piece of wood off the tree.
 Historically, solid hardwood was installed for structural purposes, going down at a 90 degree angle to the support beams of the floor for more support and strength.

-Today solid hardwood flooring is primarily an aesthetic choice, but it is also one of the few floors which can be said to add value to your home.
+What it really is: Today solid hardwood flooring is primarily an aesthetic choice, but it is also one of the few floors which can be said to add value to your home.
 Being a big, thick piece of wood, after a long time of use (say, twenty years) a whole generation of wear and tear can be sanded off, and the floor refinished into, effectively, a brand new floor.
 You can even do this to change the stain coloring if you overhaul your décor.
-This cannot be done with engineered hardwood because the layer providing the look of the floor is one of many layers, therefore too thin to sand.
+This cannot be done with engineered hardwood because the layer providing the look of the floor is just the top layer of many layers, therefore too thin to sand.
 Properly cared for, some solid hardwood floors could last hundreds of years, no kidding.

-Solid hardwood comes both pre-finished and unfinished (where the finish would be applied after installation).
-Solid Boards generally do not exceed 5″ of width or 3/4″ of thickness, and lengths can go up to 6 feet, otherwise the structural integrity of the piece can be compromised.
-Solid hardwoods often, though not always, come in random lengths, where a box of boards will contain a variety which can range from 1 to 6 feet in length within the same box.
+What you'll get: Solid hardwood comes both pre-finished and unfinished (where the finish would be applied after installation).
+Solid Boards generally do not exceed 5″ of width or 3/4″ of thickness, and lengths can go up to 8 feet, otherwise the structural integrity of the piece can be compromised.
+Solid hardwoods often, though not always, come in random lengths, where a box of boards will contain a variety which can range from 1 to 8 feet in length within the same box.
 It is just a fact of nature that no trees grow with only 6 foot long limbs, so these boards often come in multiple sizes.

-Solid hardwood is very responsive to the atmosphere.
+Limitations: Solid hardwood is very responsive to the atmosphere.
 It is more prone to gapping and cupping than other types of flooring, even engineered hardwood.
 Gapping is the name for a space forming between the planks as the wood contracts.
 Cupping occurs when the wood expands, and must bend as the boards press against each other.
 Usually boards cup downward, such that they would hold water in the middle, like a cup.
-Boards can crown, forming a small hill, as well.
+Boards can also crown, bending the opposite way and forming a small hill.

 This puts some conditions and restrictions on the uses of solid wood for flooring.
 It will be subject to expansion and contraction due to humidity and temperature changes, so it should not be used for flooring over radiant floor heating.
-When installed, solid wood needs a little room to allow for expansion along the walls, so it should not be put in snug against them.
+When installed, solid wood needs a little room to allow for expansion, so it should not be put in snug against them.
 It is best to install solid hardwood flooring with a staple or nail down method, not glue down, and never floating.
 This makes installation over concrete impossible for most solid hardwoods.
 The subfloor must be some form of wood.
-Solid should never be installed below grade (so, no basements).
+Solid should never be installed below ground level (called below ‘grade’ in flooring circles) (so, no basements).